-Describe how resources

-will be allocated among
+Describe how resources will be allocated among funding categories.

-funding categories.

 The application required all housing The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
-Facilities to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
+Facilities to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
+Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
 Describe threshold factors and grant size limits.
 HIV Care Connect Region funding formula is based on an annual award amount that is based on the morbidity data.
 All HIV Care Connect are increased based on the increase in housing costs and the number of persons served.
 Funding is also based on local availability of resources as well as other community resources.
 The Department developed an application for use by all HIV Care Connect to prepare their initial HOPWA funding plans.
 The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
 The application process incorporated a deadline for submission of applications.